Public Legal Notice: Warren Hall Apartments, Boston, MA - 7/29/2025

 FINDING OF NO SIGNIFICANT IMPACT

 EOHLC have determined that the project will have no significant impact on the human environment.
 Therefore, an Environmental Impact Statement under the National Environmental Policy Act of 1969 (NEPA) is not required.
-Additional project information is contained in the Environmental Review Record (ERR) on file at EOHLC, Bureau of Rental Assistance, 100 Cambridge Street, Boston, MA 02114 and may be examined or copied weekdays from 9am to 4pm.
+Additional project information is contained in the Environmental Review Record (ERR) on file at EOHLC, Division of Rental Assistance, 100 Cambridge Street, Boston, MA 02114 and may be examined or copied weekdays from 9am to 4pm.

 PUBLIC COMMENTS